Spence Broughton: Cambridge Mail

-Capture and trial
+Capture and imprisonment

-Broughton and Oxley were arrested, along with John Shaw, in London in October 1791 following further robberies at Cambridge and Aylesbury.
+An enquiry was made with the bankers concerning the Cambridge Mail bills, which revealed that bills had been stolen.
+This allowed the police to identify, chase and then apprehend Oxley in London.
+Oxley turned in Shaw in an attempt to claim that the bills belonged to him instead; at Shaw's lodgings, they instead found Broughton, taking him in after a chase.
+Shaw was taken in afterward, though all were arrested in October 1791 in London.
 Broughton was sent to Newgate Prison, and Oxley to Clerkenwell Prison.
+Broughton would spend 6 months in the prison.

-Though it has since been alleged that Shaw was the instigator of the crimes, at trial Shaw gave evidence that Broughton was the ring-leader—Oxley alleged that he did this because he and Broughton shared an interest in the same woman.
+Though it has since been alleged that Shaw was the instigator of the crimes, at trial Shaw turned King's Evidence, and said that Broughton was the ring-leader.
+Oxley alleged that Shaw did this because he and Broughton shared an interest in the same woman.
 Oxley himself escaped from Clerkenwell on 31 October, leaving Broughton to stand trial alone.

-The trial took place in York on 24 March 1792.
+The fate of John Oxley became the subject of speculation, with reports that he was smuggled out of Folkestone to America.
+However, the Sheffield newspapers reported in January 1793 that Oxley had been discovered dead of hunger and cold in a barn on Loxley Moor near Sheffield.

+Trial

+Broughton was taken to York in January 1792.
+At the Lent assizes there, beginning 19 March that year, Broughton's trial took place on 24 March, taking 2.5 hours.
+Broughton was "indicted for feloniously assaulting George Leasley on the King's highway in the county of York, putting him in fear, and taking from his person the Rotherham Mail".
 Shaw testified that Broughton and Oxley had come to him after robbing the Rotherham mail to ask him where they could cash the £123 bill.
 Next to testify was John Close, who said that he had met Broughton in London looking for Oxley, and Broughton had complained to him that Oxley had not given him his share of the proceeds from the robbery.
-John Townsend, the arresting officer, described the events on the day of the arrest, after which the jury found Broughton guilty and the judge, Mr. Justice Buller, sentenced him to death by hanging "and afterwards to be hung in chains on the Common, within three miles of Sheffield, where the robbery was committed."
+John Townsend, the arresting officer, described the events on the day of the arrest.
+Broughton's defence was that he stated that he was miles away when the crime occurred.

+The jury found Broughton guilty.
+Judge Buller sentenced him to death by hanging, "and afterwards to be hung in chains on the Common, within three miles of Sheffield, where the robbery was committed."
+This post-execution gibbeting sentence was an attempt to warn against similar crime.
 The trial took only 90 minutes.

+Execution

-Spence Broughton was executed at Knavesmire, York on 14 April 1792.
-In the days before his execution Broughton is purported to have shown great remorse, writing:
+In the days before his execution, Broughton is purported to have shown great remorse, writing:

 Surely I have greatly transgressed the laws both of God and man!
 In what manner shall a sinful wretch, like me, presume to approach the throne of mercy?
 Alas! my repeated provocations do now wound me to the very soul.